NSO Trip Opportunities

 For information about Quest, visit www.udel.edu/bhlp/quest.

-The Summit Program is seeking applications for the Summit Leader position.
-This position provides students with the unique opportunity to officially welcome new Blue Hens to the University of Delaware through an outdoor orientation experience.
-Each year, the Office of New Student Orientation employs 4 Summit Leaders to help our 2 Summit Coordinators facilitate a total of 4 trips.
-General information about Summit can be found below.
+The Summit Leader position provides students the opportunity to officially welcome new Blue Hens to the University of Delaware through an outdoor orientation experience.
+Summit Leaders are official representatives of the Office of New Student Orientation, the Division of Student Life, and the University of Delaware.

 Summit is an outdoor orientation experience at the University of Delaware designed to further ease your transition into our campus community and your college experience.
 As part of the First Year Experience (FYE), this outdoor excursion offers you the unique opportunity to connect with your new classmates in a fun and challenging environment, allowing you to learn more about yourself and develop the confidence and skills you need to successfully navigate your first year at UD.